appzer0/pymailadmin/README.md

   * Users manage their mailboxes and aliases on their own.
   * Supplies a moderation interface for new registrations.
   * Supports maximum mailboxes number and maximum aliases number per mailbox.
-  * Uses a recovery key pair encrypted with a one-time displayed recovery key to store mailbox passwords.
   * When password change for a mailbox, a rekey occurs and mailbox is disabled for storage to be reencrypted.
   * Supports a web frontend admin server separated from you Dovecot mail server.